gniewomir/kabar/README.md

 ### Code quality
 * Clear Scrutinizer backlog
 * Replace 'module callbacks' with callbacks, force registering settings sections instead extending 'Config' module
+* Find a way around eval in widgets module, to allow using library if it is disabled for security reasons
-* Dependancy Injection Container in place of Service Locator
+* Dependancy Injection Container (Dice?) in place of Service Locator
 * Unit tests
 * Widget fields based on \kabar\Utitlity\Fields classes